Sign In

 Df931fbe B2fd 408f Ae95 A53318c0426d

 In Linux, the cat command is mostly used to concatenate and show file contents.
-It can, however, also be used to generate a text document.
-To create a text file using redirection with the cat command, redirect the standard output of cat to a file.
-Here's the step-by-step process:
+It can, however, also be used to generate a text document by redirecting the standard output of cat to a file.

 1. Open your terminal emulator.